Dev-Tims0208/Dev-Tims0208/README.md

 - 👀 I’m interested in Web and Mobile App Development
 - 🌱 I'm currently developing applications using .NET, ReactJs, and Angular
 - Currently into .NET Core and ReactJS and MERN Stack
 - Does not watch bad stuff
-- Copy stuff from here then claim it on social media that you did it XD
-- Just kidding, it's on you if you act like you did it from scratch, just remember to be humble and be grateful the OG's.
-XD
 <!---
 Dev-Tims0208/Dev-Tims0208 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.